DRFTA/gordon-rookie-reardon/README.md

 Long before basketball became a household name in New Zealand, a young talent emerged who would bridge the gap between niche pastime and modern sporting powerhouse.
 Earning the iconic nickname "Rookie" after becoming the youngest player ever selected for the Tall Blacks, Gordon Reardon became the symbol of a new era.

-He was a player of rare duality: physically commanding in the paint, yet blessed with the agility and court vision of a guard.
+He was a player of rare duality, physically commanding in the paint, yet blessed with the agility and court vision of a guard.
 In an era where players were often defined by rigid roles, Reardon's versatility was his greatest asset.
-He didn't just compete; he dictated the flow of the game, bringing a level of strategic intelligence that challenged conventions and inspired a generation.
+He didn't just compete, he dictated the flow of the game, bringing a level of strategic intelligence that challenged conventions and inspired a generation.

 <br><br>
 ## Foundations of Excellence